nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide

 Connor is your personal task manager to keep track of your tasks.
-Tasks are defined to be a todo (no date), a deadline (one date) or an Event (two dates).

-Connor is completely capable of sorting your tasks by the date, read on further to learn the format that Connor utilizes to show a sorted list.
+Connor is capable of sorting your tasks by the date, learn how Connor formats a sorted list below.

 ## Definitions